UV Security Ink

 UV security inks are evolving alongside advances in materials science and digital printing.
 New formulations using luminescent nanomaterials can produce highly specific emission profiles or colour changes, making them much harder to copy with off-the-shelf inks and equipment.

-• Multi-wavelength and multi-colour effects: Some modern UV inks emit different colours under different UV wavelengths, enabling multi-step checks that are difficult for counterfeiters to anticipate or test.
+Multi-wavelength and multi-colour effects: Some modern UV inks emit different colours under different UV wavelengths, enabling multi-step checks that are difficult for counterfeiters to anticipate.

-• Combination with other covert technologies: UV inks are increasingly used alongside infrared-responsive inks, optically variable pigments, and microprinting to create complex patterns that require specialised tools to analyse.
+Combination with other covert technologies: UV inks are increasingly used alongside infrared-responsive inks, optically variable pigments, and microprinting.

-• Digital linking and forensic use: Brands are starting to document the exact placement and design of UV features in secure systems so that these details can be matched against digital authentication data during investigations and enforcement actions.
+Digital linking and forensic use: Brands are starting to document the exact placement and design of UV features in secure systems so that these details can be matched against digital authentication data during enforcement actions.

-• Sustainability and compliance: There is growing interest in UV security inks that are compatible with recyclable substrates and that meet emerging regulations on packaging safety and environmental impact, so that security and sustainability targets can be met together.
+Sustainability and compliance: There is growing interest in UV security inks that are compatible with recyclable substrates and meet emerging regulations on packaging safety and environmental impact.

 Further Reading & Solutions